- Fastening Solutions

 This system is for manufacturers who prefer to maintain inventory as close to the point at which it’s used as possible.
 This promotes greater efficiency, as inventory is readily at an assembly station when it’s needed.
 It is important to properly size the bins to minimize the cost of replenishing bins too frequently.

 Electronic data interchange (EDI) is a ‘system to system’ method of managing inventory in which all actions are carried out automatically, not requiring employees to be directly involved.
-Strict parameters are entered into the customer system, which then syncs with the supplier’s information and provides a flawless method of replenishment without involving hours of labor.
+In this inventory management system, strict parameters are entered into the customer system, which then syncs with the supplier’s information and provides a flawless method of replenishment without involving hours of labor.

 A stocking location is set up within view of an installed camera.
 The supplier monitors the stock remotely and orders parts or adjusts stocking levels as necessary.

 An in-plant store system is ideal when part volume warrants replenishment several times per week.
-For customers who want active, daily, on-site inventory management and on-site vendor warehousing, we maintain inventory and staff within your manufacturing site.
+For customers who want an active, daily, on-site, supplier inventory management system and on-site vendor warehousing, we maintain inventory and staff within your manufacturing site.
 In many cases, your Field rep will also serve as your account manager, managing the inventory in the supply chain as well.

 This system supplies components, parts, and supplies to specific locations based on a pull signal.
 Kanbans are visual cues that authorize the replenishment of inventory at a specified location in a pull environment.
 Whenever a piece of Kanban inventory is consumed, a replenishment action is triggered.